 I hope you enjoy this super quick way to prepare acorn squash!
 If you give it a try be sure to comment below and let us know.

 - 1 tablespoon maple syrup - Sub brown sugar, if desired.

 - a few dashes of cinnamon or pumpkin pie spice

 - Wash the outside of the squash and pat dry.
 Carefully slice in half through the stem end, and use a large spoon to clean out the seeds.

-- The cooked squash can be tricky to remove from the Instant Pot.
+- Carefully remove the Instant Pot lid, tilting it away (careful of the steam).
+Let the squash to cool for a few minutes.
+The cooked squash can be tricky to remove from the Instant Pot.
 The easiest way I've found is to use two large wooden spoons (or similar utensils) to grab each squash half and carefully lift out onto a plate.